stanley-gu/qual/proposal.md

 ### Ectonucleotide Pyrophosphatase/Phosphodiesterase 1 (ENPP1) and ANK

-The tiptoe-walking mouse (*ttw/ttw*) was used for many years as a disease model to study calcification of ligaments.
-Okawa et al. [@Okawa1998] showed that the phenotype was due to a mutation in the gene encoding for ENPP1.
+The tiptoe-walking mouse (*ttw/ttw*) was used for many years as a disease model to study calcification of ligaments. @Okawa1998 showed that the phenotype was due to a mutation in the gene encoding for ENPP1.
 ENPP1 is a major physiological generator of extracellular $PP_i$ by hydrolyzing ATP.
 [@Kato2012] The loss the capacity for $PP_i$ to potently inhibit HA formation